-Anti-heroes tend to subvert expectations.
-They’re – just about – on the “good” side of things, but they may not be particularly pleasant people, and they might well resort to some shady tactics to get things done.
+Anti-heroes subvert expectations.
+They’re – just about – on the good side of things, but they may not be pleasant people, and they might well resort to some shady tactics to get things done.

 Some of my favourite examples of anti-heroes are:

-- Elizabeth Bennett in Jane Austen’s Pride and Prejudice – while she’s a fairly mild example of an anti-hero, she is not a conventionally pretty, tame heroine; she’s snarky, has her faults, and is too quick to believe Wickham and hate Darcy.
+- Elizabeth Bennett in Jane Austen’s Pride and Prejudice – she’s a fairly mild example of an anti-hero.
+However, she’s not a conventionally pretty, tame 19th century heroine; she’s snarky, has her faults, and is too quick to believe Wickham and hate Darcy.

-- Gerald Tarrant in Celia Friedman’s Black Sun Rising trilogy – though he could, at least early on, also be categorised as a villain, and he’s right at the very dark end of the anti-hero scale.
+- Gerald Tarrant in Celia Friedman’s Black Sun Rising trilogy – though he could, at least early on, also be categorised as a villain.
+He’s at the very dark end of the anti-hero scale.

-- Jack Sparrow in Pirates of the Caribbean – he’s a pirate, and pirates are pretty much inevitably anti-heroes (you also get villainous ones with even lower moral standards).
+- Jack Sparrow in Pirates of the Caribbean – he’s a pirate, and pirates are pretty much anti-heroes by definition.
+You also get villainous ones with even lower moral standard.

 - Dexter in Dexter – a serial killer.
-But he is very much the protagonist and our main viewpoint character – we don’t get anyone else’s voiceovers, for instance – and he follows a moral code, only killing particularly nasty characters.
+But he is very much the protagonist and our main viewpoint character – we don’t get anyone else’s voiceovers, for instance.
+He follows a moral code, only killing particularly nasty characters.

-- Sherlock Holmes in Sherlock (and to an extent, in the original novels) – who describes himself as a “high-functioning sociopath”, and can be downright rude to other people.
+- Sherlock Holmes in the TV show Sherlock (and to an extent, in the original novels).
+He describes himself as a “high-functioning sociopath” and can be downright rude to other people.